ivarprudnikov/char-rnn-tensorflow/README.md

 You could also run server directly but then need to be sure that all python dependencies are installed locally.

+You will need to have MySQL database running with the schema provided in [server/mysql/](./server/mysql)

 ### a) Build and run Docker image

 - To `build` container image: `docker build -t <some_name> .`